piscaj/react-mui-ch5/README.md

 .env file has config for Crestron processor.

 This project uses FontAwesome Pro, so a few modifacations may be needed if you don't have a licence.
-No licence, change dependencies to Free version and adjust icon imports in project where needed.
+No licence? change dependencies to Free version and adjust icon imports in project where needed.

 Note: The com library will have importing problems to index.js when first installed.